jgriff/k8s-resource/README.md

 # k8s-resource

-A Concourse [resource](https://resource-types.concourse-ci.org/) for retrieving resources from a kubernetes cluster.
+A Concourse [resource](https://resource-types.concourse-ci.org/) for retrieving resources from a kubernetes cluster, along with a general purpose `put` for running any `kubectl` command.

 ## Source Configuration